GamerNamedMark/GamerNamedMark/README.md

-- 👋 Hi, I’m @GamerNamedMark
+- 👋 Hi, I’m Mark
-- 👀 I’m interested in ...
+- 👀 I’m interested in gaming and hacking
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently in 10th grade
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m from israel but im russian
-- 📫 How to reach me ...
+- 📫 You can to reach me in discord !             ◥ᖫℭяα𝕫Ÿ༒₭ɨllǝ℞ᖭ◤#7782 or telegram Trav4ikk

 <!---
 GamerNamedMark/GamerNamedMark is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.